epomatti/azure-endpoint-security/README.md

 Guests may be allowed as administrators through the [unlicensed admins](https://learn.microsoft.com/en-us/mem/intune/fundamentals/unlicensed-admins) option.

+Device-only licenses are [also available](https://learn.microsoft.com/en-us/mem/intune/fundamentals/licenses#device-only-licenses) for devices that are not associated with a user.

 ## Company Portal

 A license is also required.
 EDR enables Azure Advanced Threat Protection